 Moroccan Chicken & Lentils is a flavour packed, but simple stew.
 Tagine is another name for this dish.
 It's also the name of the cooking vessel that you use if you are cooking this in Morocco, or any North African country.
 I don't own a tagine.
 Which I hope to remedy soon.
 But, lacking a tagine, I'm cooking these chicken and lentils in a dutch oven.

 But anyway, back to the dutch oven.
-This simple stew of chicken & lentils will make your mouth sing.
+This simple Moroccan chicken & lentils dishwill make your mouth sing.
 The flavour of North Africa is delicious and unforgettable.
 Harrisa is the key spice blend in this dish, and you can usually find it in the store.
-Harissa is a blend of chilies, cumin, coriander, garlic, cinnamon, and turmeric.
+Harissa is a blend of chillies, cumin, coriander, garlic, cinnamon, and turmeric.
 You can also find harissa in a paste form.

 You only need one pot for this delicious dinner.
 Coconut milk is not a traditional ingredient.
 Usually, chicken stock is the liquid in this chicken and lentil dish, but I liked the idea of simmering the ingredients in coconut milk for the extra depth of flavour that totally complements the spices in this dish.
 You can change the coconut milk for chicken stock and this will be a little less rich, but just as good.

-This beautifully flavoured chicken & lentil stew is simple to make and a delicious new way to put dinner on the table in one pot.
+This beautifully flavoured chicken & lentil stew is simple to make and a delicious new way to put dinner on the table with just one pot.

 - 2 tbs peanut oil